Blackberry Big Crumb Coffee Cake

 Let’s face it, the best part of any coffee cake is the brown sugar laced, slightly crunchy crumb that tops the cake.
 That’s why coffee cake exists.
 So why not go big on it?
 Why not pile on heaps of the stuff?

 Why not indeed.
-And that’s what this coffee cake includes: A big thick layer of nothing but crumb.
+And that’s what this Blackberry Big Crumb Coffee Cake includes: A big thick layer of nothing but crumb.

 1) Preheat oven to 325 degrees

 2) Butter an 8-inch-square baking pan.

 3) For filling, slice blackberries in half and toss with sugar and cornstarch.
 Set aside.